 Performance vs. Utility: What’s the Difference?

-When shopping for a brawny RAM truck or sporty SUV, you hear the terms “performance” and “utility” a lot, but is there really a difference?
+When shopping for a brawny RAM truck, or Jeep Wrangler for the best off-road parks in Kentucky, you hear the terms “performance” and “utility” a lot, but is there really a difference?
 It turns out there is.
 Learn how performance vs. utility differ so you can prioritize the features you want in your next Chrysler, Dodge, Jeep, Ram vehicle.

 There are four key differences to take into account when deciding between performance vs. utility for your next vehicle.